These days, home videos have become more than just a hobby — they can be a lucrative way to make a living.

 3. Market your merch through social media or by promoting it in your videos.

-If you’re looking for a platform to sell merch, Nexcess StoreBuilder empowers you to create an online store in 10 minutes.
+If you’re looking for a platform to sell merch, Nexcess ecommerce solutions empowers you to create the perfect online store for your needs.

 6. Create a Subscription Site